FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 > To remove the application, run `compose-clean`

 > [!NOTE]
-> The application is available at <http://localhost:8080>
+> The application will be available at <http://localhost:8080>

 > [!IMPORTANT]
-> API Documentation is available at:
+> API Documentation will be available at:
 >
 > - Swagger: <http://localhost:8080/docs/index.html>
 > - Postman collection: [here](docs/postman_collection.json)